-Being involved in a car accident is traumatic enough, but being the victim of a hit-and-run can be even more stressful.
+Being involved in a car accident is traumatic enough.
+But being the victim of a hit-and-run can be even more stressful.
 A hit-and-run occurs when one party leaves the collision scene without providing information to the other driver.
-If this happens to you, read on to find out what you should do after a hit-and-run accident and what your legal options are.
+Read on to find out what you should do after a hit-and-run accident and your legal options if this happens to you.

 What to Do After a Hit-and-Run